Second Tactical Air Force: Second World War

 2TAF's first commander was Air Marshal Sir John d'Albiac, who, on 21 January 1944, was succeeded by the man most associated with Second TAF, Air Marshal Sir Arthur Coningham.
 Coningham had great experience of the type of operations required for supporting fast moving ground warfare due to his command of the Desert Air Force in North Africa and Italy.
 He honed Second TAF into a command up to the challenges presented to it, and incorporated many of the lessons from Italy, including the use of the "cab rank" system for aircraft for close air support, into the doctrine of Second TAF.

 No. 34 (Photo Reconnaissance) Wing, commanded by Royal Navy Commodore E.C.
 Thornton, served as the air spotting pool for naval gunfire support throughout Operation Overlord.
 The wing included No. 2 Squadron RAF, No. 26 Squadron RAF, No. 63 Squadron RAF, No. 268 Squadron RAF, No. 414 Squadron RCAF, 808 Naval Air Squadron, 885 Naval Air Squadron, 886 Naval Air Squadron, 897 Naval Air Squadron and, briefly, the United States Navy's VOS-7.

-By this late stage in the war, the Luftwaffe was but a pale shadow of the organisation it had once been.
+By this late stage in the war, the German Luftwaffe was but a pale shadow of the organisation it had once been.
 Mostly Second TAF spent its time supporting the British and Canadian forces on the left flank of Supreme Headquarters Allied Expeditionary Force's command.
 One notable exception was the last great attack of the Luftwaffe, Operation Bodenplatte, mounted on New Year's Day 1945, when the Second TAF suffered serious losses on the ground.

 On 20 January 1945, four Gloster Meteors jets from 616 Squadron were moved to Melsbroek in Belgium and attached to the Second Tactical Air Force.

 In February 1945 No. 87 Group RAF was established, a transport formation.
 It became part of 2nd TAF/BAFO, but was reduced to No. 87 Wing RAF on 15 July 1946.

 Post Second World War

 The Second TAF was renamed as the British Air Forces of Occupation on 15 July 1945.
-It began as a large force of four groups (2, 83, 84, 85 Groups) but No. 2 Group disbanded on 1 May 1947.
+It began as a large force of four groups (2, 83, 84, 85 Groups) but 2 Group disbanded on 1 May 1947.

 By the end of 1947, the forces had shrunk to ten squadrons at three airfields, all directly under control of the Air Headquarters at Bad Eilsen.
 In 1951, the British Air Forces of Occupation reverted to their former name with the re-creation of the Second Tactical Air Force on 1 September 1951.